While working with Gauche, sometimes you encounter

 gosh> (if #f #t) #<undef>

-It is a value used as a filler where the actual value doesn’t matter, or to indicate there’s no other suitable value.
+It is a value used as a filler where the actual value doesn’t matter, or there’s no other suitable value, or the binding hasn’t been calculated.

 Do not confuse undefined values with unbound variables;